 I once described indoor skydiving to my best friend.
 The conclusion she came to was “Oh, so it’s like riding a giant hairdryer?”
 Well, sort of.

 Indoor skydiving is flying your body on a strong stream of air in a vertical wind tunnel.
 It is called indoor skydiving because the forces on your body are the same as during the freefall part of a skydive.
 If you’re indoor skydiving for the first time, whether you have been skydiving before or not, you probably have a few questions about the wind tunnel.

-Here we cover the basics of what to expect from, and how to prepare for, indoor skydiving.
+Here we cover the basics of what to expect indoor skydiving for the first time and how best to prepare.

 Once suspended by the airflow, the sensation is something between flying and floating.
-The feeling is very much like free fall, but not quite the same.
+The feeling is very much like freefall, but not quite the same.
 It is a hard sensation to describe, but it is awesome – so try it and find out!

-The high speed of the airflow means it is noisy and your body position is very sensitive to movement of your body.
+The high speed of the airflow means it is noisy, and your body position is very sensitive to movement of your body.
 Your instructor will teach you a stable body position and a series of hand signals for communication before your indoor skydiving flight.

-You lean forward from the door, guided by your instructor, until you are supported by the airflow.
+You lean forward from the door, guided by your instructor until you are supported by the airflow.
 This will also be taught before your flight.

 You do not need to do anything special to prepare for indoor skydiving.
 Just eat normally, don’t consume any alcohol, and turn up in appropriate clothing.
 View our FAQs page for suggestions on what to wear indoor skydiving.

 You will be provided with a one-piece jumpsuit, which you wear over your clothes, along with a helmet and goggles.